psimmons86/musicdashboardios/MANUAL_CLOUDKIT_SETUP.md

    - Re-run build

 ## Note
-CloudKit is enabled through the iCloud capability - there is no separate CloudKit capability to add.
-The iCloud capability with CloudKit service selected will set up all the necessary entitlements and configurations.
+CloudKit support is enabled by checking "Include CloudKit support" under the iCloud capability.
+The interface shows this as a radio button option under iCloud, not as a separate capability or service to configure.